-'''

-class iniparser.
-IniParser (path)

-Parses one or more ini files.
+class iniparser.IniParser (path, verbose=True) Parses one or more ini files.

-'''

-Parameters path - An ini file, or a directory to scan for ini files.
+- path An ini file, or a directory to scan for ini files. - verbose Whether to print status information while reading files. - get_config(pattern)

-'''

-get_config(pattern)

-'''

 Return a dictionary of keys and values from every section whose name matches pattern.